numbers in sign language uk

 Scottish numbers in BSL: 1 – 20

-BSL SignBank have videos showing the variations of number signs used by the deaf community.
+BSL SignBank has videos showing the variations of number signs used by the deaf community.
 We recommend you view the SignBank website and explore the signed videos for a better understanding of the variations in British Sign language.

 Hundreds, thousands and millions are represented differently in different regions.
 It is important to be aware of regional differences (particularly if you learning Level 2 and above) as you may meet someone from a different region at work